coolguy284/node-hash-backup/README.md

   Options:
     --to <backupDir> (required): The hash backup dir to remove contents of.

+Command `list`:
+  Lists the backups in a given hash backup folder.

+  Options:
+    --to <backupDir> (required): The hash backup folder to use.
+    --name <name> (optional): The name of the backup to show information about specifically.

 Command `backup`:
   Backs up a folder to the hash backup.